GingaaBread/GNOStatic/src/essentials/enumerations.md

 # Enumerations

 Enumerations are sets of constants.
-To define a new enumeration use the `enum` keyword.
+To define an enumeration use the `enum` keyword.
 The enumeration body is optional.
 If left out, the enumeration contains no constants.
-Enumeration constants are separated by a comma `,` and, like variable constants, must be written in _UPPER_CAMEL_CASE_.
+Enumeration constants are separated by a comma `,` and, like variable constants, must be written in _UPPER_SNAKE_CASE_.

 ```gno
 enum EmptyEnumeration